ClinTex CTi (CTI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ClinTex CTi Historical Price

-According to the latest data gathered on ClinTex CTi live price page, the current price of ClinTex CTi is 0.00455093USD.
-The circulating supply of ClinTex CTi(CTI) is 83.29M CTI , giving it a market capitalization of $379.14K.
+According to the latest data gathered on ClinTex CTi live price page, the current price of ClinTex CTi is 0.006192USD.
+The circulating supply of ClinTex CTi(CTI) is 83.29M CTI , giving it a market capitalization of $515.72K.

 The ClinTex CTi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CTI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.